wagagaha/CONR/README.md

 ## RULE-SET, High-Risk-Proxy

-Involving privacy, economy and other aspects, recommend to use reliable and stable proxy
+Involving privacy, economy and other service with strict risk control, recommend to use reliable and stable proxy
 ```bash
 https://raw.githubusercontent.com/wagagaha/CONR/master/high-risk-proxy.conf
 ```